Affiliate disclosure: SetupRanked earns a commission from qualifying Amazon purchases at no extra cost to you.

 Cons

 The Logitech MX Brio 705 for Business is the premium individual webcam in this roundup.
-The Sony STARVIS back-illuminated sensor is the key differentiator: BSI sensor architecture allows more light to reach the photodiodes, producing cleaner output in the dim and mixed-lighting conditions common in home offices.
-Owner reviews and tech coverage consistently identify the MX Brio 705’s low-light performance as the best available in a personal USB webcam.
+The Sony STARVIS back-illuminated sensor is the key differentiator: BSI sensor architecture allows more light to hit the photodiodes, producing cleaner output in the dim and mixed-lighting conditions common in home offices.
+This is the camera that handles the backlit-window problem without requiring you to reposition your desk.

 Anker PowerConf C300